-- Owners of Horses present at an Event, who are not Athletes, are entitled to a pass provided by the OC giving them access to the stands and the collecting ring and a special access pass for the stables.
-OCs must provide one (1) pass for a minimum of two (2) Owners per Horse.
-Members and Honorary Members of the Board, members of the Standing Committees, - 2.
+- 1. Owners of Horses present at an Event, who are not Athletes, are entitled to a pass provided by the OC giving them access to the stands and the collecting ring and a special access pass for the stables.
+OCs must provide one (1) pass for a minimum of two (2) Owners per Horse. - 2.
 Members and Honorary Members of the Board, members of the Standing Committees, holders of laissez-passer, and holders of FEI Badges of Honour are entitled to free admission and access to the stands (deemed appropriate by the OC and the FEI, but at a minimum access to the Athletes' stand) at all Events under the jurisdiction of the FEI, provided that the relevant OC is informed at least a week prior to the Event; however, for stable access refer to the Veterinary Regulations.
 The Secretary General shall provide certificates to all persons entitled to this privilege upon request. - 3.
 Holders of the certificates must apply, as early as possible, and not later than one (1) month prior to the Event, to the particular OCs for the necessary tickets and passes.
 Certificates must be presented with the application and must be returned with the tickets or passes.